JetBrains/Grammar-Kit/TUTORIAL.md

 literal_expr ::= number | string | float
 ````

-Try playing with _pin_ and _recover_until_ attributes, tokens and rule modifiers to see how this all works.
+Try playing with _pin_ and _recoverWhile_ attributes, tokens and rule modifiers to see how this all works.

 Note that since version 1.1.2 one can generate *.flex file and then lexer java code using context menu items.